Cybercrime prevention calls for informed vigilance

 By educating accountholders, financial institutions help them protect themselves

-It’s hard to believe that October 2023 marked the 20th annual national Cybersecurity Awareness Month, created for the public and private sectors to work together to raise awareness about the importance of cybersecurity.
+October 2024 marks the 21st annual national Cybersecurity Awareness Month, created for the public and private sectors to work together to raise awareness about the importance of cybersecurity.
 The steady growth of cybercrime has made awareness and prevention vitally important and continually relevant.

 Although cyber criminals with sophisticated hacking technology deserve attention, much of today’s cybercrime is little more than older, less sophisticated scams adapted to digital channels.
 There’s nothing new about shopping scams, phony products, romance scams, investment scams, impersonation, found money scams, or persuading the unsuspecting to give up personal information.